micahco/canvas-effects/README.md

 **seed** : number

-Changes the amount of random points generated based on the area of the element.
+Changes the amount of random points generated based on the size of the canvas.
 A smaller number will produce more points, resulting in lower performance.

 	Default: 8000